thalesmello/exploring-async/exploring_async.md

 # Exploring Async Techniques in JavaScript

+During the past few months, I've been exploring a few different techniques that can be use to write asynchronous programs.
+I'd like to share my experience via this essay.

+Even though we are using JavaScript for this, many of these techniques can be used in other languages with equivalent manners.

 ## Callbacks

 In the JavaScript world, this is the simplest form of asynchronous programming